What is Dialectical Behaviour Therapy?

 - Interpersonal Effectiveness – express yourself and ask for what you want and need from others in ways that help you maintain your relationships without compromising your self-respect.

 “Standard” DBT is a comprehensive treatment approach that involves a commitment to attend weekly skills training groups in addition to weekly individual therapy sessions over a period of 6-12 months.
 Not everyone requires this highly intensive level of treatment, however, and many clients may start to experience symptom relief after a much shorter period of time with therapy that is informed by DBT principles but not necessarily delivered in this standard format.
 Exactly how much therapy is required will vary depending on the severity and complexity of issues being addressed.
 Clients will have the opportunity to discuss this more fully with their therapist in the first few sessions.

 Psychologists that Specialize in DBT

-Karen Lemke has obtained extensive training and supervision in DBT and offers therapy that is informed by this treatment approach.
+Karen Lemke has obtained extensive training and supervision in DBT and offers individual therapy that is informed by this treatment approach.

 The DBT-informed Emotion Regulation Skills Group is currently accepting referrals for the next group.